Home / Use Cases / Tenant Cleanup

 Frequently asked questions

 How long does it typically take?
-Picture an 80-employee company with moderate sprawl — that’s usually in a substantially better state in 4–8 weeks.
-An organization with multiple sites and more entangled permissions takes correspondingly longer.
-In the initial conversation we name an honest range, not wishful thinking.
+Picture a company with 80 employees and moderate sprawl — it’s usually in noticeably better shape within 4–8 weeks.
+An organization with multiple locations and more deeply entangled permissions takes correspondingly longer.
+In the initial conversation we give you an honest range, not wishful thinking.

-Do we have to interrupt work?
-No. The point of the step-by-step approach is that daily operations continue.
-End users in the best case only notice that their sign-in now requires MFA and that an old SharePoint site is archived after prior announcement.
+Do we have to interrupt our work?
+No. The whole point of the step-by-step approach is that daily operations keep running.
+In the best case, end users only notice that sign-in now requires MFA and that an old SharePoint site gets archived — with advance notice.

 What happens to the data in sites we delete?
 Nothing is deleted without explicit approval.
-Suspiciously dead sites are first archived (readable, but no longer writable), site owners are informed, and only after a grace period is a final decision made.
-Backup belongs in front of this anyway — we check that along the way.
+Sites that look dead are archived first (readable, but no longer writable), the site owners are informed, and only after a grace period is the final decision made.
+A backup belongs in place before any of this anyway — we check that as part of the project.

 Can’t we do this ourselves?
-If you have a person in-house who masters Microsoft Graph, Entra ID concepts, SharePoint permission inheritance and license mapping in their sleep — yes, of course.
-If that person is needed full-time for other things, an external sprint that gets it done in weeks instead of months is worthwhile.
+If you have someone in-house who knows Microsoft Graph, Entra ID concepts, SharePoint permission inheritance and license mapping inside out — yes, absolutely.
+If that person is needed full-time for other things, an external sprint that gets it done in weeks instead of months pays off.